spacetimeengineer/mupy/README.md

 ### Imputing a system-code

 Each system-code corresponds to a specific part.
-Once typed press enter to generate resources.
-Here are a few examples below of some system-codes and their corresponding hardware elements.
+Once typed press "enter" to generate resources.
+Here are a few examples below of some system-codes and their corresponding hardware elements:

     μ:# CUBX0006-BLK-L1000W200H15